felipedspereira/rastreamento-usuarios/README.md

 # rastreamento-usuarios-site

 Just a statical site that is monitored by the [rastreamento-usuarios-aplicacao](https://github.com/felipedspereira/rastreamento-usuarios-aplicacao).
-A monitored website example should be founded [here](https://github.com/felipedspereira/rastreamento-usuarios-site)

 ## Running this site in the localhost enviroment